mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

+WHAT A TABLE DOES VS WHAT A CROSSTAB DOES

+Should I use a table or a crosstab?
+This depends on whether you want to display row level data or display grouped and summarized data.

+A simple flat tables does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited by dashboard filters.
+A table presents a certain selected set of columns in a certain order, with no grouping or summarization, data only limited by filters.
+A table consists of detail rows containing cells pertaining to selected column headers and table style, with the option to export rows.

+Crosstabs are for those who want to display data in summarized way, for when detail level data is left available at the dashboard level.
+Crosstabs always do grouping and summarization.
+When creating a crosstab, you select dimensions for row grouping, select dimensions for column groupings, and select the aggregation methods for the measures you choose.A crostab's default behavior is to merge  duplicate cells into  row and column headers.

+Crosstabs can include subtotals and grand totals, including subtotals for individual columns and grand total columns or rows.
+Tables are for detail level transactional data.

 GETTING IDEAS BY USING THE VISUALIZATION RECCOMENDER

  You can begin your search for the ideal chart oubput by making a note of what our product would assume by using InetSoft's Visualization Reccomender.
 This is the option that first appears when you create a dashboard.
 It selects an ideal dashboard output option based on which columns from the dataset are selected.